autocrypt/autocrypt/README.rst

 The following was agreed during the OpenPGP Summit 2024 by rough consensus:

-- For 2024/2025 multiple parties in the OpenPGP space are interested to evolve the Autofcrypt spec towards a Level 2 version.
+- For 2024/2025 multiple parties in the OpenPGP space are interested to evolve the Autocrypt spec towards a Level 2 version.

 - We close all historic issues and PRs (they remain accessible in the search).